 3. Use Work Order to manage changes: Software like netTerrain OSP makes it easy to use work orders Whether you use ServiceNow, Remedy, or the OSP software’s built-in work order tasks, you can use this feature to make updates to the network more efficiently.

-Creating new circuits is easy-peasy in software like netTerrain OSP
+Creating new circuits in netTerrain OSP

 If a business needs to keep track of their fiber network, OSP tools are a great choice.
 They help with decision-making, managing capacity and growth, and troubleshooting.
-An OSP solution like netTerrain goes beyond just showing a map of the network’s geography: it lets you see all the components of the network in an easy-to-understand way, so they can make informed decisions about the network’s management.
+An OSP solution like netTerrain goes far beyond just showing a map of the network’s geography.

 About Fred Koh